 Churches, Schools & Special-Use Properties: Lending on What Banks Won’t Touch

 Traditional lenders tend to play it safe.
-If a property doesn’t fit inside a conventional box say, a single-family home or a stabilized multifamily, the answer is often “no.” That’s why so many brokers and borrowers turn to private and hard money lenders when they’re working with churches, schools, event centers, or other special-use properties.
+If a property doesn’t fit inside a conventional box say, a single-family home or a stabilized multifamily, the answer is often “no.” That’s why so many brokers and borrowers turn to private lenders for Hard Money Loans when they’re working with churches, schools, event centers, or other special-use properties.

 At Vantex, we’ve built a niche helping borrowers access equity in properties that traditional lenders won’t underwrite, including some of the most mission-driven, community-focused spaces across California.